alanprymon/Basic-Security-Device/README.md

 ## Unit testing

-to run unit testing and coverage on windows 11 you need to go to the git clone folder that you made -> enter the folder "Python" -> right click in folder -> open in terminal (should look like ...\Basic-Security-Device\Python) -> type "pip install coverage" -> type "coverage run -m unittest discover" -> type "coverage report -m"
+to run unit testing and coverage on windows 11 you need to go to the git clone folder that you made -> enter the folder "Python" -> right click in folder -> open in terminal (should look like ...\Basic-Security-Device\Python) -> type "pip install coverage" -> type "coverage run -m unittest discover" -> type "coverage report -m".
+This is also assuming you have Python already installed if you install it.

 ## Other

 Author: Alan P Prymon

 licensing: The Unlicense